aitoroses/simplifying-bpm-architecture/simplifying-bpm-architecture.md

 #### Wrapping the Workflow Engine's API

 Before we got this idea, we started proxying Oracle's BPM Workflow engine in 11g which exposes SOAP services.
-We mapped then to equivalent REST Services in an RPC style.
+We mapped them to equivalent REST Services in a RPC style.

-That unlocked the capability for easily writing RIA applications (Rich Internet Applications) without having to deal with ADF (Oracle's stack framework).
+That unlocked the capability for easily writing RIA applications (Rich Internet Applications) and still allowing the use and the benefits that a BPM can offer.

  And even better, we now were able to write them on the clientside.